Tenth grade: Philippines

 In the Philippines, Grade 10 or Senior Year (Ikasampung Baitang), is the last year of Junior High School and the fourth year of High School curriculum.
 Students enrolled in Grade 10 are usually 15–16 years old.
-Student can also starts as young age education usually on female students than male students at the age of 1-15 years old.
+Student can also start as young age education usually on female students than male students at 1-15 years old.
 This is where they prepare to enter Senior High School.

-It was formerly named as 4th Year or Year IV (Ika-apat na Taon) and also the last year of the High School (Mataas na Paaralan) stage as well as basic compulsory education in the country until the change to Grade 10 on June 1, 2015 upon the start of school year 2015-2016 due to the implementation process of the K-12 curriculum from May 20, 2008 and became effective on April 24, 2012 making the level now third to the last in High School under the current curriculum.
+It was formerly named as 4th Year or Year IV (Ika-apat na Taon) and also the last year of the High School (Mataas na Paaralan) stage and basic compulsory education in the country until the change to Grade 10 on June 1, 2015 upon the start of school year 2015-2016 due to the implementation process of the K-12 curriculum from May 20, 2008 and became effective on April 24, 2012 making the level now third to the last in High School under the current curriculum.